-We define information technology risk as the risk associated with the use, ownership, operation, involvement, influence and adoption of information technology.
-Information technology risk includes risks potentially triggered by technology non-compliance with regulatory obligations, information security and privacy incidents, business disruption, technology internal control and process gaps, technology operational events and adoption of new business technologies.
+We define information technology risk as the risk associated with the use, ownership, operation and adoption of information technology.
+Information technology risk includes risks potentially triggered by non-compliance with regulatory obligations, information security or cyber incidents, internal control and process gaps, operational events and adoption of new business technologies.

-The principal technology risks within our technology risk policy and risk appetite framework include:
+The principal technology risks within our risk policy and risk appetite framework include:

-- Third party and vendor management risk;
+- Third party risk;

 - Business disruption and technology resiliency risk;

 - Technology change management risk;

 - Cyber and information security risk;

 - Technology asset and configuration risk; and

 - Technology obsolescence risk.

 Our Board is responsible for the approval and oversight of our overall technology risk framework and program.
-It does so through its TOPS, which reviews and approves our technology risk policy and appetite framework annually.
+It does so through its TOPS, which reviews and approves our risk policy and appetite framework annually as well as our cybersecurity policy and related standards.

-Our technology risk policy establishes our approach to our management of technology risk across our business.
-The policy identifies the responsibilities of individuals and committees charged with oversight of the management of technology risk and articulates a broad mandate that supports implementation of the technology risk framework.
+Our risk policy establishes our approach to our management of technology risk across our business.
+The policy identifies the responsibilities of individuals and committees charged with oversight of the management of technology risk and articulates a broad mandate that supports implementation of the risk framework.

-Risk control functions in the business are responsible for adopting and executing the information technology risk framework and reporting requirements.
-They do this, in part, by developing and maintaining an inventory of critical applications and supporting infrastructure, as well as identifying, assessing and measuring technology risk utilizing the technology risk framework.
+Risk control functions in the business are responsible for adopting and executing the risk framework and reporting requirements.
+They do this, in part, by developing and maintaining an inventory of critical applications and supporting infrastructure, as well as identifying, assessing and measuring technology risk.
 They are also responsible for monitoring and evaluating risk on a continual basis using key risk indicators, risk reporting and adopting appropriate risk responses to risk issues.

-The Chief Technology Risk Officer, a member of the CRO's executive management team, leads the Enterprise Technology Risk Management (ETRM) function.
-ETRM is the separate risk function responsible for the technology risk strategy and appetite, and technology risk framework development and execution.
+Enterprise Technology Risk Management (ETRM) is the separate risk function responsible for the technology risk strategy and appetite, and technology risk framework development and execution.
 ETRM also performs overall technology risk monitoring and reporting to the Board, and provides a separate view of the technology risk posture to executive leadership.